Welcome to the Old World New presents: “Cultural Appreciation, Not Appropriation” Series, Installment 2! (See Installment 1 here)

 Photos by Challie Rene

 I’d like to end this post by encouraging you to support one of the many companies that benefit people from the culture that they emulate and from people who craft them by hand.
-Companies like fashionABLE and Mercy House Kenya help women in Africa develop crafts and personal skills while selling beautiful goods to people world wide.
+Companies like fashionABLE help women in Africa develop crafts and personal skills while selling beautiful goods to people world wide.
 Alero Jasmine takes traditional African inspired prints to a new level with beautiful design created and often handmade by a British/Nigerian student.
 Support the companies of cultures we love to look like!
 And let us not forget, this look is thrifted.
-Give second hand clothes a chance, they can change the way you dress in a beautiful way!
+Give second hand clothes a chance, they can positively impact the way you dress!